-Storm King Peak lies in the eastern arm of the Grenadier Range.
+Storm King Peak lies in the eastern arm of the Grenadier Range and within Weminuche Wilderness area (Weminuche Wilderness is the largest wilderness in Colorado).
 Most climbers and backcountry travelers overlook this mountain, in favor of the more accessible and dramatic ascents that can be made from Vestal Basin.
 This area is for those who love the solitude of extended wilderness travel.

 There is a technical route reported here for Storm King's impressive north side.
 A fun scramble can also be used as a standard approach from the south.
 However the standard approach = Southwest Ridge is still a little challenging from a routefinding perspective, because once you are on the mountain, your views become enclosed by highly broken terrain.

-This peak is truly remote and will require a two night backpacking trip.
-The shortest way is 15 miles long from Beartown (not an actual town) with nearly 6000 feet of elevation gain.
+This peak is truly remote and will require a two night backpacking trip for most people.
+The shortest way is 15 miles long from Beartown (not an actual town, only a site) with nearly 6000 feet of elevation gain.

 Standard Route (Southwest Ridge)